DavidMcHughThompson/personalWebsite/README.md

 List of features and things to do:
 GitHub repository, with:
-More than one branch (including main/master), with descriptive branch name(s) (YES) More than one commit, with descriptive commit messages (NO) A descriptive Readme file (YES)
+More than one branch (including main/master), with descriptive branch name(s) (YES) (NO)More than one commit, with descriptive commit messages (NO) (YES)A descriptive Readme file (YES)
-A functional website that fulfills the requirements, and includes: three pages: home, about, work/portfolio (Yes)
+A functional website that fulfills the requirements, and includes:
-A persistent header with links (NO)
+(YES)three pages: home, about, work/portfolio (Yes)
-Personalized content, including both formatted text and images (NO) Basic CSS styling, included via an external file (EHHH) A call to console.log with the string "Hello World" which is loaded into all of pages on your site as an external script.
+(YES)A persistent header with links (NO) (NO)Personalized content, including both formatted text and images (NO) (NO)Basic CSS styling, included via an external file (EHHH) (YES)A call to console.log with the string "Hello World" which is loaded into all of pages on your site as an external script.
 (YES)
-HTML/CSS/JavaScript files submitted via a GitHub repository (REPO EXISTS)
+(YES)HTML/CSS/JavaScript files submitted via a GitHub repository (REPO EXISTS)